 Stonehenge is perhaps the world’s most famous prehistoric monument.
 It was built in several stages: the first monument was an early henge monument, built about 5,000 years ago, and the unique stone circle was erected in the late Neolithic period about 2500 BC.
-In the early Bronze Age many burial mounds were built nearby.
+In the early Bronze Age, many burial mounds were built nearby.
 Today, along with Avebury, it forms the heart of a World Heritage Site, with a unique concentration of prehistoric monuments.

 Bath City became a World Heritage Site in 1987.
-The city’s theatres, museums and other cultural and sporting venues have helped to make it a major centre for tourism with more than 3.8 million day visitors to the city each year.
+The city’s theatres, museums and other cultural and sporting venues have helped to make it a major center for tourism with more than 3.8 million day visitors to the city each year.

 08:45 meet at 72QT, 72 Queensborough Terrace, W2 3SH (near Queensway Station); 09:00 departure; 11:00-12:30 Stonehenge (from £10.50); 12:30 on our way to Bath; 13:30 stop at Bath Abbey; 14:00-16:00 from Pump room entrance (Roman Bath Museum) you can join a free two hours of guided in English walking Bath tour; 16:00-17:00 time to have a lunch or see Jane Austin Museum, arrange a boat tour or maybe spend whole day in Thermal Bath Spa; 17:00 departure from the same bus stop near Bath Abbey; 19:00 London, Queensway.